shiftymitch/node/9/README.md

 none

 ## Contributing
-Here is how you contribute to this project.
+Reach out about your ideas.

 ## Tests
-Some test instructions go here.
+Here's how you run a test...

 ## Questions
-Questions can be directed via email to shiftymitch @ gmail.com
+Questions can be directed via email to shiftymitch@gmail.com